saurabhraghuvanshii/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/exoscale-101/advanced-course/overview/overview-knowledge-check/quiz.md

         is_correct: true
       - id: "h"
         text: "CDN"
+        is_correct: true

   - id: "q2"
-    text: "What is an Anti-Affinity Group in cloud computing?"
+    text: "Which of the following are ways to automate your Exoscale cloud infrastructure?"
     type: "mcq"
     multiple_answers: true
     marks: 2